This article describes energy storage insurance for different types of energy storage chemistries and systems.

 Building B uses the same 6,000 kWh per month.
 But Building B only uses a maximum of 13 kW of demand each month.

-If not managed, a single spike in kW demand during a 15 minute interval can cause your demand charges rates to stay high for weeks, months or years.
+Without a BESS system, a single spike in kW demand during a 15 minute interval can cause your demand charges rates to stay high for weeks, months or years…!

-Commercial solar systems can increase ROI and help reduce electricity consumption overall, but they do not directly impact demand charges…
+Commercial solar systems can provide a nice return on investment and help reduce electricity consumption overall.

-However, by combining energy storage and commercial solar, you can charge your batteries with renewable energy during the day and discharge them at night when you would normally rely on the grid, or during times of peak demand.
+However, by themselves they may not help address demand charges.
+By combining energy storage and commercial solar, you can charge your batteries with renewable energy during the day and discharge them at night when you would normally rely on the grid, or during times of peak demand.

 Commercial solar systems, combined with energy storage, promise to save commercial businesses tens of thousands of dollars per year by reducing spikes in energy usage during times of high demand.